axllent/silverstripe-weblog-categories/docs/en/Installation.md

-# Installing SilverStripe Weblog Categories Module
+# Installing Silverstripe Weblog Categories Module

 The weblog categories module can be installed via composer: